ObjectIsAdvantag/DEVWKS-2043/README.md

 > Note that the contract ruleset needs to go beyond the provided spectral function.

-In vscode, open the [contract.yaml](rulesets/contract.yaml) and observe the fnuctions that have been declared at the top.
+In Visual Studio Code, open the [contract.yaml](rulesets/contract.yaml) and observe the fnuctions that have been declared at the top.
 The functions are defined in the `/functions` folder.

 Let's now look into a real life example of an API lifecycle.